 Non-Tribal Trusts.
 For applications with any portions of points of diversion, places of use, or conveyances located on non-tribal lands held in trust, the trustee(s) or trust executor(s) must provide original signatures or written consent on behalf of the trust for portions of the water development located on those lands.
 A copy of the active and enacted trust that designates who is authorized to act on behalf of the trust is required.
 If documentation is determined to be difficult to interpret or inconclusive, the OE may require the applicant to provide a written statement from an attorney that is licensed to practice law in Montana that explains that the trust is active, in order, and identifies who is authorized to act on behalf of the trust.

-Properties Under a Contract for Deed.
-For applications with parcels that are under a contract for deed, both the transferor(s) and the transferee(s) must sign water right applications with original signatures.
+Properties Under a Contract for Deed & Deed of Trust.

+Contract for Deed: For applications with parcels that are under a contract for deed, both the transferor(s) and the transferee(s) must sign water right applications with original signatures.
 Water rights approved by the OE will be issued to both the transferor(s) and the transferee(s).
 If the contract for deed is finalized before the OE issues a water right, the transferee may provide a copy of the deed and file an Application Owner Update Form (620F) with the OE and any subsequent issuances will list only the transferee(s).
 If the contract for deed is finalized after the OE issues a water right, the transferee(s) must file a Water Right Ownership Form (608) with the Montana DNRC Water Resources Division.

+Deed of Trust: For applications with a parcel(s) that are under a deed of trust, the Grantor(s) must sign water right applications with original signatures.
+Water rights approved by the OE will be issued to the Grantor(s).
+If the property is foreclosed before the OE issues a water right, the new owners must provide the OE with an updated deed and file an Application Owner Update Form (620F) with the OE to convert the active water right application to their name.
+The OE may terminate the application if these steps are not taken before application deadlines pass.

 Corporate Ownership.
 For applications with any portions of points of diversion, places of use, or conveyances located on corporation owned lands, the corporation executor(s) must provide original signatures or written consent on behalf of the corporation for portions of the water development located on those lands.
 A copy of the active and enacted articles of incorporation, operating agreement, or bylaws that clearly designate who is authorized to act on behalf of the corporation is required along with proof that the corporation is allowed to do business in Montana.
 If documentation is determined to be difficult to interpret or inconclusive, the OE may require the applicant to provide a written statement from an attorney who is licensed to practice law in the State of Montana or the CSKT Tribal Court that certifies the corporation is active, in order, and identifies who is authorized to act on behalf of the corporation.